Airbus chief gambles on giving managers their wings

-After years of top-down reforms to fix poor coordination that once reduced Airbus to disarray, Bregier has ushered in decentralization since becoming chief executive in June.
+After years of top-down reforms to fix poor coordination that once reduced Airbus to disarray, Bregier has ushered in decentralisation since becoming chief executive in June.

 The industrial engineer has already played a leading role in turning around Airbus, the global rival to U.S. Boeing (BA.N), since joining six years ago as number two at the subsidiary of the European aerospace group EADS EAD.PA.